About

 School work includes a presentation about Language and Social Media for the London Oratory; a talk to Dulwich College about Teaching Shakespeare to Prisoners; and Speaking Shakespeare workshops for King’s Worcester and Lycée Charles de Gaulle.

-Recent talks include a luncheon speech (Budget Travel, Borrowed Grannies, Tax-Free Cash from Yours Kids AND Shopping for Free In Supermarkets) for Cancer Research; and a speech to the London Borough of Hammersmith and Fulham’s Legal Department on Teaching Public Speaking to Prisoners.
+A luncheon speech (Budget Travel, Borrowed Grannies, Tax-Free Cash from Yours Kids and Shopping for Free In Supermarkets) for Cancer Research

 Hit "We Sons of WW2 Vets" at the top of this page for details about the podcast series.